-- Premature thelarche: In rare cases, girls between six months to three years may show breast development.
+- Premature thelarche: In some cases, girls between birth to eight years may show breast development.
 This condition is known as premature thelarche.
 Premature thelarche usually disappears as the child grows, and even if it persists, it doesn’t cause any physical changes.

 Both premature adrenarche and premature thelarche are not causes for concerns, and hence, require no treatment.

 Trigger Factors For Precocious Puberty

 - Gender: Girls are more likely to develop precocious puberty than boys.
 In girls, 90 to 95% of precocious puberty cases occur with no known cause.
 On the other hand, boys usually have an underlying cause that is detectable (4).

 - Ethnicity: A study suggests that African-American girls have some early breast and pubic hair development than white or Hispanic girls, and the chance increases if the girl is obese (11) (12).
 Clinical studies establishing the effect of ethnicity on puberty in boys/males are scarce.

 - Obesity: A 2017 cross-sectional study has shown that early pubertal development is positively associated with obesity.
 The study also highlights that the risk of early puberty is higher in girls than boys (13).

 - Family history or genetics: A child born into a family with a history of early puberty is more likely to develop the disorder than other children.
 Research shows that the MKRN3 gene causes the child to inherit the mutation from their father (14).